 Logarithmic Functions

 A logarithmic function is the inverse of an exponential function and is defined as y = log_b(x), where b is the base.
 It is only defined for positive arguments, meaning the input inside the log must be greater than zero.
-Understanding the shape and domain of logarithmic functions is essential for graphing and interpreting inequalities involving logs.
+Understanding the shape and domain of logarithmic functions is essential for graphing inequalities involving logs.

 Graphing inequalities involves shading the region of the coordinate plane that satisfies the inequality.
-For y ≤ log(x - 1) - 2, you first graph the boundary curve y = log(x - 1) - 2, then shade the area below or on this curve.
-Understanding how to represent inequalities graphically helps visualize solution sets.
+For y ≤ f(x), the graph includes the curve y = f(x) and the area below it.
+Recognizing how to represent 'less than or equal to' on a graph is key to correctly illustrating the solution set.